kainage/editable_areas/README.md

 **Requires ruby >= v2.0 && rails >= v4.0.0.rc1**

-Renders text and an edit button or an editor anywhere in your rails 4 application
+Renders text or an editor anywhere in your rails 4 application

 ## Installation